What is personalized teaching?

 There are a few elements that are important to include in project-based learning, otherwise your students are just doing projects.
 I vaguely talked about this in a post published last week, "What is Self-Directed Project-Based Learning Anyway" and now I'm back with details on specific elements of PBL, and how to modify those components to be self-directed.

-I facilitate a women's studies seminar every year, and as a seminar finale, students design and lead their own project-based learning experiences around a subtopic of their choice.
+I facilitate a women's studies seminar every year, and as a seminar finale, students design and lead their own high school project-based learning experiences around a subtopic of their choice.

 Imagine you walk into a classroom.
 You look around and see students spread out around the room.
 Some students are quietly lounging in bean bag chairs, reading or writing.
 In the center of the room you see a small group of students chatting around a large table.
 You find students sitting at desks, working away on computers.
 One of the students is creating an animation and another student is writing an email.
 You scan the room and see a couple of students watching a live webinar streaming from Facebook.